pmdevita/switcharoohelper/Readme.md

 If it is an exact duplicate link or only separated by one level of comments, delete it.
 If it separated by more levels, comment on it to alert the poster and flair it to alert the next switcharoo poster in the chain.

+If incorrectly linked, comment on it to alert the poster and flair it to alert the next switcharoo poster in the chain.
+We could also take a strong approach and just delete it.

 ## More info